thoughtspot/cs_tools/docs/syncer/gsheets.md

 <span class=fc-coral>__In order to use the Google Sheets syncer__</span>, you must first configure your local
 environment.
-The setup instructions below will help you create a __Google Cloud Project__ and utilize the OAuth Client ID workflow to allow other __CS Tools__ to selectively interact with your Google Sheet.
+The setup instructions below will help you create a __Google Cloud Project__ and utilize the OAuth Client ID workflow to allow __CS Tools__ to selectively interact with your Google Sheet.

 ??? example "Setup instructions"